Do you fall in love a little too easily?

 Are you a person of faith, whereas they are not religious?

-To stop yourself from falling in love too quickly and with the wrong person, spend some time in reflection and ask yourself whether you could really make things work in the long run.
+To stop yourself from falling in love too quickly and with the wrong person, spend time in reflection and ask yourself whether you could really make things work in the long run.

 10. Keep digital contact in check.